MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-audio-calls.md

 ## Enable support for audio calls

-To enable the bot to support audio calls, define the `CallingController`.
+To enable a bot to support audio calls, define the `CallingController`.

 ```cs
 [BotAuthentication]